 - Rub a little oil onto a large sheet pan or two smaller ones.
-Lay to one side.
+Set aside.

 - Scrub potatoes clean, removing any odd bits.
 Cut into wedges.
 Pat wedges dry of excess moisture with a clean tea towel or paper towel.Note: To cut potatoes into wedges, cut each potato in half.
 Then, each half in half, and then half again.
 Basically, you should end up with about 8 wedges per potato.Note: If you'd rather peel the potatoes, instead of leaving the skin on, you can.

-- In a bowl, toss wedges with avocado oil, salt, black pepper, garlic, powder and cayenne powder.
+- In a bowl, toss potato wedges with avocado oil, salt, black pepper, garlic, powder and cayenne pepper powder.

-- Spread wedges out onto prepared sheet pan and bake about 30 to 40 minutes, turning once with a spatula.
+- Spread wedges out onto prepared sheet pan and bake about 30 to 40 minutes, turning halfway, with a spatula.